 Heroin overindulgence is exceedingly dangerous.
 However, some medicines can help reverse an overdose.

 Naloxone is a drug that rapidly binds to the receptors vulnerable to heroin; it works as an antidote to a heroin overdose.
-Two versions of naloxone exist—Evzio and Narcan.
-Evzio is inserts of naloxone that relieve heroin overdose symptoms temporarily.
+Two versions of Naloxone exist, Evzio and Narcan.
+Evzio is an injection of Naloxone that relieves heroin overdose symptoms temporarily.
 On the other hand, Narcan is a nasal spray for the victim’s nostrils.

 Other than treating a heroin overdose, there are several prescription drugs used to treat heroin addiction, including Methadone, Naltrexone, and Buprenorphine.
 Other than medications, a drug rehab center can offer you excellent treatment therapies, such as:

 - Multidimensional family therapy